sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 ## Roles and cluster roles

-A role is a set of permissions controlling access to Sensu resources.
+A role is a set of permissions that control access to Sensu resources.
-**Roles** specify permissions for resources within a namespace while **cluster roles** can include permissions for [cluster-wide resources][18].
+Roles specify permissions for resources within a namespace.
+Cluster role can include permissions for [cluster-wide resources][18].

 You can use [role bindings][23] to assign roles to user and groups.
-To avoid re-creating commonly used roles in each namespace, [create a cluster role][28] and use a [role binding][29] (not a cluster role binding) to restrict permissions within a specific namespace.
+To avoid recreating commonly used roles in each namespace, [create a cluster role][28] and use a [role binding][29] (not a cluster role binding) to restrict permissions within a specific namespace.

 To create and manage roles cluster-wide, [configure sensuctl][26] as the [default `admin` user][20] or create a [cluster role][21] with `roles` permissions.
 To create and manage roles within a namespace, [create a role][25] with `roles` permissions within that namespace.

 ### Cluster roles

 Cluster roles can specify access permissions for [cluster-wide resources][18] like users and namespaces as well as [namespaced resources][17] like checks and handlers.
-They can also be used to grant access to namespaced resources across all namespaces (needed to run `sensuctl check list --all-namespaces`, for example) when used in conjunction with cluster role bindings.
+They can also be used to grant access to namespaced resources across all namespaces (for example, to run `sensuctl check list --all-namespaces`) when used in conjunction with cluster role bindings.

 Cluster roles use the same [specification][24] as roles and can be managed using the same sensuctl commands with `cluster-role` substituted for `role`.

 To create and manage cluster roles, [configure sensuctl][26] as the [default `admin` user][20] or [create a cluster role][25] with permissions for `clusterroles`.